paulshuker/textangle.nvim/README.md

    pattern = {"*.txt", ".lua"},
    command = "lua require('textangle').setup({line_width = 100})",
 })
+-- Do not format csv files.
+vim.api.nvim_create_autocmd({"BufEnter"}, {
+   pattern = {"*.csv"},
+   command = "lua require('textangle').setup({disable = true})",
+})
 -- Add more file types here.
 ```

 See [neovim](https://neovim.io/doc/user/autocmd.html) for more details on auto commands.

+### "What is a word?"

+Words are simply a series of letters/symbols given to textangle.
+If there were spaces, tabs or a new
+line in between the letters/symbols, then it would be considered two separate words.
+Hyphens already
+placed by the user in text are preserved by textangle.